Secure CheckoutPersonal information is secured with SSL technology.

 17. An experimental approach for enhancing the predictability of mechanical properties of additively manufactured architected materials with manufacturing-induced variability

-Uncertainty Quantification in Multiscale Materials Modeling provides a complete overview of uncertainty quantification in computational material science.
-It presents practical tools and methods alongside examples of their application to problems in materials modeling, thus allowing for UQ to be applied to various multiscale models.
-From the nanoscale, to the macroscale, the book presents a thorough synthesis of the state-of-the-art in uncertainty quantification, including Bayesian model inferences and insights for relevant material length scales.
+Uncertainty Quantification in Multiscale Materials Modeling provides a complete overview of uncertainty quantification (UQ) in computational materials science.
+It provides practical tools and methods along with examples of their application to problems in materials modeling.
+UQ methods are applied to various multiscale models ranging from the nanoscale to macroscale.
+This book presents a thorough synthesis of the state-of-the-art in UQ methods for materials modeling, including Bayesian inference, surrogate modeling, random fields, interval analysis, and sensitivity analysis, providing insight into the unique characteristics of models framed at each scale, as well as common issues in modeling across scales.

-- Synthesizes the research in uncertainty quantification (UQ) for materials modeling
+- Synthesizes available UQ methods for materials modeling

-- Provides practical tools and methods for problem-solving in materials modeling
+- Provides practical tools and examples for problem solving in modeling material behavior across various length scales

 Research scientists and engineers; graduate students; professors teaching UQMM